noamshemesh/sqlite-orm/README.md

 The output will be in folder named "gen" under your project, copy it to the package of all the DAO's

-All the DAO's have the same basic interface that documented [here][0]
+All the DAO's have the same basic interface as BaseDataAccess that documented [here][0]

 TODO:
   1. Bean factory/generator